 Tsodilo was granted PL369/2014 over the BK16 kimberlite pipe through its 100% owned Botswana subsidiary, Bosoto, effective October 1, 2014.
 On June 21, 2021, a renewal of the second two-year renewal license was granted effective October 1, 2021, for pandemic relief.
-An application for a three-year extension in order to complete the work program delayed by the pandemic was filed on June 30, 2023.
+An application for an extension to complete the work program delayed by the pandemic was filed on June 30, 2023.
+The application is under review by the Ministry of Minerals and Energy.